masseygeo/GrainPy/docs/tutorials/util.rst

 ::

-   # call the function with no parameters, select the file(s) using your mouse and the user dialog window that opens, and click 'ok'
+   # call function with no parameters, select file(s) using mouse and user dialog window, click 'ok'
    files = selectdata()
-   # the variable 'files' is a list of paths that can then be input as a parameter in a GrainSizeDist object
    files